serokell/blog-posts/Introduction to Free Monads/article.md

     pure next
 ```

-Notice how we managed to neatly decompose the interpreter into two, one pure and one doing I/O.
+Notice how we managed to neatly decompose the interpreter into two: one pure and one doing I/O.

 This all might be pretty obvious, but it bears mentioning.

 ### Trees as free monads

-To close this section out, let's look at another application of free monads.
+To close out this section, let's look at another application of free monads.
 Namely, let's build a binary search tree from a sorted list.

 Our base functor for the binary tree would look like this: